TTRS typing - how is it different from other typing programs?

 TTRS for dyslexia

-Touch-typing is often an effective approach for individuals with dyslexia who want to improve their spelling skills as it converts language knowledge into muscle memory.
+Touch-typing is an effective approach for individuals with dyslexia who want to improve their spelling skills as it converts language knowledge into muscle memory.
 Specifically, a word’s spelling is saved in the brain as a series of key-strokes.
 This can help with language production and fluency.
-If you are writing by hand, you can think where your fingers would go in order to spell a word out using an imaginary keyboard.
+If you are writing by hand, you can just think where your fingers would go in order to spell a word out using an imaginary keyboard.

 Writing on the computer also makes it easier for individuals with dyslexia to correct mistakes, reorganize text and produce neat copy for assignments or work.
 Lastly, you can write in a dyslexia friendly font and with TTRS you can learn to type in a dyslexia-friendly way.